alexvannoy/ExampleShinyApp/README.md

 # ExampleRAPI
 This is primarily an R repo that holds a tiny R web-app to be used in my Kubernetes learning experience.
 However, it should also function as a passable template for other R web services.

-#test.bat
+# test.bat
 ## build
-Running `test build` will build the image `r-webapp:dev` that houses the web-app.
+Running `test build` will build the image `r-shinyapp:dev` that houses the web-app.

 ## run-bash
-Running `test run-bash` will build the image `r-webapp:dev` with a bash entrypoint to help debug internal issues
+Running `test run-bash` will build the image `r-shinyapp:dev` with a bash entrypoint to help debug internal issues

-## test web-app
+## web-app
-Running `test web-app` will build the image `run-r-webapp` that runs the web app on `localhost:8080`.
-The actual route is set to `localhost:8080/api` but that's set in the run_app.R function when the `add_swagger_ui()` path is assigned.
+Running `test web-app` will build the image `run-r-shinyapp` that runs the web app on `localhost:8888`.

 # Use Cases
 - Fork this repo